-Sustainable Gardening Australia (SGA) is a not-for-profit social enterprise dedicated to achieving a healthy biodiverse planet and vibrant, sustainable communities.
+Sustainable Gardening Australia (SGA) is a not-for-profit social organisation dedicated to achieving a healthy biodiverse planet and vibrant, sustainable communities.

 Its principal purposes are to:

 1. encourage, educate and enable home and professional gardeners to adopt sustainable gardening practices to protect or enhance the natural environment or a significant aspect of it; and